bioinformed/glu-genetics/docs/glossary.rst

     this independence property, the probability of a phased genotypes is the product of the probabilities of each allele.
-The frequency of genotypes at a locus that occur in Hardy Weinberg proportions can be prediced given the frequency of each allele.
-Loci may deviate from HWP for many reasons, including non-random mating (inbreeding, assortative mating, finite population size), selection, mutation, and problemtic genotye assays.
+The frequency of genotypes at a locus that occur in Hardy Weinberg proportions can be predicted given the frequency of each allele.
+Loci may deviate from HWP for many reasons, including non-random mating (inbreeding, assortative mating, finite population size), selection, mutation, and problematic genotype assays.

   Hardy Weinberg equilibrium (HWE)
     A locus that maintains the same genotype frequencies at a locus in Hardy